-Another reason why we are seeing many consumers move to hybrid is that an existing grid-tied system can upgraded to a hybrid system relatively easily with systems such as the SolaX SU Series Intelligent Hybrid Inverter system.
+With major innovations to inverter and battery technology, we are seeing many consumers move to hybrid solar systems.
+An existing grid-tied system can upgraded to a hybrid system relatively easily with a hybrid inverter and a solar battery.

 At the same time as the cost-effectiveness of feeding to and from the grid has diminished, the cost-effectiveness and efficiency of solar batteries has increased markedly.
 In the past, battery storage was a limiting factor in hybrid and off-grid solar systems, but now batteries have come of age.
 According to Peter Detwiler of Forbes magazine, “2015 was a very big year for battery storage in the electricity industry.
 Numerous storage projects were announced, many start-ups expanded their reach.”

 The traditional deep cycle lead-acid batteries are being replaced with more efficient and longer lasting lithium-ion (Li-ion) batteries.
 Lead-acid batteries have long been used in electric vehicles such as golf carts as they don’t require a long range and the heavy weight of lead-acid batteries is not such a concern.
 However, with the rapidly growing passenger electric vehicle market, there’s a move to Li-ion battery technology due to the much lighter weight of the battery, as well as many other advantages.